 Now, CEJIL and HURIDOCS take another significant step forward in this effort.
 For CEJIL, having their document collection in Uwazi improves their lawyers’ ability to find and access documents and discover new insights from the collection.
 This move to Uwazi drastically improves CEJIL’s ability to manage the ongoing addition, curation and organisation of these documents.

-Learn more about the Uwazi featured we designed and developed in partnership with CEJIL by clicking through the presentation of screenshots below:
+Learn more about the Uwazi featured we designed and developed in partnership with CEJIL by looking through the presentation of screenshots below:

 The launch of this online database is only the first phase of CEJIL’s larger vision for this initiative, which includes making all the information: